Tool · Free · Updated 2026-04-22

 cost_benchmarks— one row per (trade, city) pair used across every /cost page on the site.
 Derived from licensed contractor quotes aggregated via Google Places. - Utility rebates.

-- Sizing rule.
+lib/tools/national-baselines.ts.
+Use them as directional estimates, not utility-bill promises. - Sizing rule.
 Air Conditioning Contractors of America (ACCA) Manual J — load-calculation standard used by licensed installers nationwide.

 Frequently Asked Questions